Located in Perth, Western Australia.

 Returning to the Roots: Data Driven Quality Screening.

-Mike, Chief Scientific Officer, brings decades of experience in chemistry, analytical methods, and numerical modeling.
-His academic background, including a Bachelor’s and Master’s in Applied Science, supports the company’s dedication to scientifically validated honey production.
-Mike’s work in researching the unique properties of Western Australian honey, such as the Jarrah Factor, ensures that every batch of honey meets the highest standards.
+Mike, our Chief Scientific Officer, brings decades of expertise in chemistry, analytical methods, and applied research.
+With a Bachelor’s and Master’s in Applied Science, his background underpins Honey X’s commitment to scientifically validated honey production.
+His work on the unique bioactive properties of Western Australian honey, including the Jarrah Factor ensures each batch consistently meets the highest standards.

 A group of people standing around each other holding cell phones.